AI SEO Tools: What Works and What's Just Hype

 - Lists that always have 5 or 7 items

 Google doesn't explicitly penalize AI content.
-But they will demote low-value, unoriginal content.
-And AI without heavy editing is both.
+But they demote low-value, unoriginal content.
+AI without heavy editing is both.

 The algorithm can't tell if a robot wrote it.
 But it can tell if it's generic, derivative garbage with no unique insights.